 Certain proteins may be under the control of selective promoters and may, therefore, only be expressed in specific parts of the plant or during specific stages of physiological development.

-The expression levels of transgenic proteins in plants can be up to 2% of the total soluble protein, even when strong constitutive promoters are used to drive expression therefore the expression levels may be too low for immunological testing to be successful.
+The expression levels of transgenic proteins in plants can be variable, even when strong constitutive promoters are used to drive expression the expression levels may be too low for immunological testing to be successful.
+This can be a particular challenge when attempting to detect a small number of LMO seeds in a bulk sample.

-All immunoassays are based on the specific binding of antibody to antigen therefore the sample and/or proteins of interest should not be significantly processed or degraded in order for the integrity of the antigen to be maintained.
+All immunoassays are based on the specific binding of antibody to antigen therefore the sample should not be significantly compromised by exposure to denaturation or degraded in order for the integrity of the antigen to be maintained.